PerceptiLabs/Ways-to-Wear-a-Face-Mask/README.md

 # Ways-to-Wear-a-Face-Mask

-This dataset<sup>1</sup> contains images of people wearing face masks.
+This repo contains a CSV file that maps images from the [Ways to Wear a Mask or a Respirator (WWMR-DB)](https://ieee-dataport.org/open-access/ways-wear-mask-or-respirator-wwmr-db) dataset <sup>1</sup> to the following numeric labels:

+0 - mask above chin<br/>
+1 - mask worn correctly<br/>
+2 - mask hanging from wearer's ear<br/>
+3 - mask not worn<br/>
+4 - mask on forehead<br/>
+5 - mask on tip of nose<br/>
+6 - mask under chin<br/>
+7 - mask under nose

-The data can be used to build and train an ML model that can detect the presence and correct positioning of face masks (e.g., for protecting against COVID-19).
+This can be used to build and train an ML model in PerceptiLabs that can detect the presence and correct positioning of face masks (e.g., for protecting against COVID-19).

 # Structure